Afro-Argentines: Decline of the Afro-Argentine population

 The classification of an increasing number of non-whites (especially those who had at least some racial mixture) into new ambiguous pseudo-racial categories was devised by authorities since the last years of the colonial period as a method to move them from their original racial identities (negros and indios) in an attempt to make them more assimilable within the modern society that was sought to create.
 This was a first part of the whitening, known as the lightening, in which non-whites were put gradually into categories that were closer to the white one, that was the more desirable.
-Also, the white elite, which was a minority in most places until the mid-19th century, used this as a way to make a difference between "us" and "them", allowing many people to "leave" their undesirable original categories, but at the same time preventing them to become labeled as whites (since in certain cases they presented an aspect closer to the white than that of the Amerindian or Black) to deny them the access to the power and privileges reserved for a minority.
+Also, the white elite, which was a minority in most places until the mid-19th century, used this as a way to make a difference between "us" and "them", allowing many people to "leave" their undesirable original categories, but at the same time preventing them to become labeled as whites (since in certain cases they presented an aspect closer to the white than that of the Indigenous or Black) to deny them the access to the power and privileges reserved for a minority.

-In this way, terms such as morochos or criollos (which expanded its original colonial meaning, that was referred only to Spanish-descent whites born in the Americas) came to be used to catalog the vast majority of the population that was not clearly white (or whites descendants of Spanish from the colonial period in the case of criollos), helping later the narrative of the disappearance of Amerindians and Blacks in the country.
-The very people belonging to these races (which were already heavily racially mixed, especially in the case of blacks) actively sought to identify with the new categories since they were symbolically closer to whiteness, which made possible more benefits and less discrimination.
-Only blacks with dark skin were considered as such, and being a minority even within the Argentine black population itself, they were considered as isolated cases or foreigners (since, from the late 19th century, several of them were free African immigrants who arrived recently mainly from Cape Verde).
-In the case of Amerindians, only those who were part of the indigenous peoples that still survived (who represented a small minority) came to be considered as such, but not those who were part of the majoritarian non-indigenous Argentine society.
+In this way, terms such as morochos or criollos (which expanded its original colonial meaning, that was referred only to Spanish-descent whites born in the Americas) came to be used to catalog the vast majority of the population that was not clearly white (or whites descendants of Spanish from the colonial period in the case of criollos), helping later the narrative of the disappearance of indigenous and Black people in the country.
+The very people belonging to these races (which were already heavily racially mixed, especially in the case of Black people) actively sought to identify with the new categories since they were symbolically closer to whiteness, which made possible more benefits and less discrimination.
+Only Black people with dark skin were considered as such, and being a minority even within the Argentine Black population itself, they were considered as isolated cases or foreigners (since, from the late 19th century, several of them were free African immigrants who arrived recently mainly from Cape Verde).
+In the case of indigenous people, only those who were part of the indigenous nations that still survived (who represented a small minority) came to be considered as such, but not those who were part of the majoritarian non-indigenous Argentine society.

-In 1887 the official percentage of the black population was computed at 1.8% of the total.
+In 1887 the official percentage of the Black population was computed at 1.8% of the total.
 From that moment on, racial categories were not registered in the censuses.
 The position of the State became explicit again when the National Census of 1895 was carried out when those responsible stated:

-In reference to the racial mixture that had occurred with blacks for several generations, in 1905 the journalist Juan José de Soiza Reilly stated in his article Gente de color (published in the magazine Caras y Caretas) that:
+In reference to the racial mixture that had occurred with Black people for several generations, in 1905 the journalist Juan José de Soiza Reilly stated in his article Gente de color (published in the magazine Caras y Caretas) that:

-From then on, and for almost a century, in Argentina practically no studies were carried out on black Argentines.
+From then on, and for almost a century, in Argentina practically no studies were carried out on Black Argentines.